vmware-archive/persistent-memory-projects/_posts/2020-01-24-Performance-Results.md

 <figcaption>Fig.3: sps benchmark running time (lower is better)</figcaption>
 </figure>

-In the _sps_ and _fannkuch_ benchmarks (figure 2 and 3 above), it is seen that the Mnemosyne curve does not scale as the transaction size grows.
+In the _fannkuch_ and _sps_ benchmarks (figure 2 and 3 respectively), it is seen that the Mnemosyne curve does not scale as the transaction size grows.
+The PMDK implementation also supports a maximum pmem heap size of only 2GB.
 The performance go-pmem is 3 to 4 times better than PMDK as transaction size grows.

 ### Several Short Transactions